squidfunk/mkdocs-material/docs/plugins/social.md

-If you want to build a [custom social card layout][custom layouts], use this setting to change the folder where you store your custom layouts, the default being a foldercalled `layouts` in your project directory:
+If you want to build a [custom social card layout][custom layouts], use this setting to change the folder where you store your custom layouts, the default being a folder called `layouts` in your project directory:

 ``` yaml
 plugins: